Mass spectrometry imaging: Software

 There are many free software packages available for visualization and mining of imaging mass spectrometry data.
 Converters from Thermo Fisher format, Analyze format, GRD format and Bruker format to imzML format were developed by the Computis project.
 Some software modules are also available for viewing mass spectrometry images in imzML format: Biomap (Novartis, free), Datacube Explorer (AMOLF, free), EasyMSI (CEA), Mirion (JLU), MSiReader (NCSU, free) and SpectralAnalysis.

 For processing .imzML files with the free statistical and graphics language R, a collection of R scripts is available, which permits parallel-processing of large files on a local computer, a remote cluster or on the Amazon cloud.

 Another free statistical package for processing imzML and Analyze 7.5 data in R exists, Cardinal.

 SPUTNIK is an R package containing various filters to remove peaks characterized by an uncorrelated spatial distribution with the sample location or spatial randomness.

 The Python ecosystem provides a range of specialized libraries for processing mass spectrometry data, serving distinct analytical needs.
-For comprehensive, end-to-end workflows, pyOpenMS offers extensive Python bindings for the C++ OpenMS library, facilitating complex operations such as signal processing, feature finding, and quantification.
-In contrast, pymzML is a highly efficient, lightweight parser optimized specifically for rapid data extraction and interaction with mzML files, making it ideal for prototyping and targeted data access.
-Pyteomics also functions as a versatile and lightweight toolkit, but supports a broader range of common proteomics formats (including mgf and pepxml) and is often utilized for its ease of use in general data handling and calculations.
-For more specific applications, matchms is a focused library dedicated to data processing, cleaning, and comparison, particularly for implementing various spectral similarity scoring algorithms essential in metabolomics.
+PyOpenMS offers Python bindings for the C++ OpenMS library, facilitating operations such as signal processing, feature finding, and quantification.
+In contrast, pymzML is a lightweight parser optimized specifically for rapid data extraction and interaction with mzML files.
+Pyteomics also functions as a versatile and lightweight toolkit, but supports a broader range of common proteomics formats (including mgf and pepxml) and is often utilized for its use in general data handling and calculations.
+For more specific applications, matchms is dedicated to data processing, cleaning, and comparison, particularly for implementing various spectral similarity scoring algorithms in metabolomics.

 Applications

-A remarkable ability of MSI is to find out the localization of biomolecules in tissues, even though there are no previous information about them.
-This feature has made MSI a unique tool for clinical research and pharmacological research.
-It provides information about biomolecular changes related with diseases by tracking proteins, lipids, and cell metabolism.
-For example, identifying biomarkers by MSI can show detailed cancer diagnosis.
-In addition, low cost imaging for pharmaceuticals studies can be acquired, such as images of molecular signatures that would be indicative of treatment response for a specific drug or the effectiveness of a particular drug delivery method.
+Mass spectrometry imaging (MSI) can be used to map the spatial distribution of biomolecules in tissue without prior labeling of specific targets.
+It is used in clinical pharmacological research to examine changes in proteins, lipids and metabolites associated with the disease.
+Applications include biomarker identification, cancer research, studies of treatment response and evaluation of drug-delivery methods.

 Ion colocalization has been studied as a way to infer local interactions between biomolecules.
 Similarly to colocalization in microscopy imaging, correlation has been used to quantify the similarity between ion images and generate network models.